doctrine/orm/docs/en/reference/basic-mapping.rst

 _________________

 Since version 2.9 Doctrine can determine usable defaults from property types on entity classes.
-When property type is nullable the default for ``nullable`` Column attribute is set to TRUE.
+When property type is nullable this has no effect on ``nullable`` Column attribute at the moment for backwards compatibility reasons.

 Additionally, Doctrine will map PHP types to ``type`` attribute as follows:

 - ``DateInterval``: ``dateinterval``
 - ``DateTime``: ``datetime``